Cmwingo/BandTracker/README.md

 # _Hair Salon_

-#### _A Nancy web app utilizing ADO .NET to create an interface for a user to keep track of concert venues and the bands playing there_
+#### _A Nancy web app utilizing ADO .NET to create an interface for a user to keep track of bands and venues_

 #### By _**Chris Wingo**_

 ## Description

 _This program will allow the user to enter in information about a venue.
 It will also allow the user to enter bands for that venue.
-The user can edit the details of venue as well as delete a venue they no longer want._
+The user can edit the details of the venues as well as delete individual venues._

 ## Specs

 | Behavior - Plain English | Sample Input                                                                                                                                   | Sample Output                                                | Descriptive Sentence                                                                           |
 |--------------------------|------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------|------------------------------------------------------------------------------------------------|
 | Saves a venue            | new Venue("Crystal Ballroom") CrystalBallroom.Save()                                                                                           | All Venues: Crystal Ballroom                                 | Creates one venue and checks to make sure it was added to the list of all venues               |